cyle/fuck-reader/README.md

 # FUCK READER

 A very simple RSS reader.
 I built it just before Google Reader died, and I've been using this every day on my own server.
 A couple of my friends use it, too.
+You can read more about it [here](http://cylesoft.com/blog/building-fuck-reader.html).

 Front-end is PHP, feed fetching is Ruby.
 Feeds, posts, and user post state all stored in MySQL.